 If you’re thinking of starting a blog from scratch, the first step is to choose a topic to blog about.

-While there are endless topics to blog about, if you want to make money blogging, you need to choose from my list of profitable blog niches here.
+While there are endless topics to blog about, you need to choose a profitable blog niche if you want to make money blogging.

 The most profitable blog topics are the ones that help people become a better version of themselves.
 Something that helps them “level up” in the world.
 Think health, wealth, personal development, or parenting.